JuliaStats/Distributions.jl/docs/src/censored.md

 censored
 ```

-In the general case, this will create a `Distributions.Censored{typeof(d)}` structure, defined as follows:
+In the general case, this will create a `Distributions.Censored{typeof(d0)}` structure, defined as follows:

 ```@docs
 Distributions.Censored